IBM/vmwaresolutions/vcd/order-pne/index.md

 <img src="images/0-pne.png" width="1000" style="border: 1px solid black">

-### Request a PNE from the IBM VMWare Solutions Shared virtual data center
+### Request a PNE from the IBM VMware Solutions Shared virtual data center

 Select 'Create a private network endpoint' as seen in the screenshot below.